TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

-Salon - req min nat pop, gardens gain sci and %culture Revolution - req ind era & lose money, anarchy and lose pop, free policy Art - req modern era, req hermitage, artist guilds gain culture and tourism Cuisine - req atomic era, farms give +gold and culture, agri +gold
+Salon - req min nat pop, gardens gain sci and %culture Revolution - req ind era & lose money, anarchy and lose pop, free policy Art - req modern era, req hermitage, artist guilds gain culture and tourism Cuisine - req atomic era, cost gold, farms give +gold and culture, agri +gold

 France naturally has bonuses to warfare and culture.
 The Chateau is the coolest UI imho, as it synergises perfectly with that.
 I wanted to get some more of that Louis XIV swag, so these choices aim to boost culture&tourism throughout the game